Across the Pacific: Plot

-In Panama, the captain announces that Japanese ships are being denied entry into the Canal and must detour around Cape Horn.
+In Panama, Captain Morrison announces that Japanese ships are being denied entry into the Canal and must detour around Cape Horn.
 Leland, Marlow and Lorenz wait for another vessel at Sam's hotel.
 Crates addressed to Dan Morton, Bountiful Plantation, are unloaded.
 Lorenz demands that Leland procure up-to-date schedules for the air patrol.
 On December 6, 1941, Leland meets with his local contact, A. V. Smith, and convinces him to provide real timetables, as Lorenz would recognize fakes.
-Smith adds that plantation owner Dan Morton is a rich dipsomaniac and that Marlow is a buyer for Rogers Fifth Avenue in New York City.
+Smith adds that plantation owner Morton is a rich dipsomaniac and that Marlow is a buyer for Rogers Fifth Avenue in New York City.

 Leland hands over the schedules and is brutally beaten.
 He revives several hours later and immediately calls Smith, warning him to change the patrol schedule.
 Smith is killed after Leland hangs up.
 Lorenz and Marlow are gone.
 Sam sends Leland to a cinema, where a man whispers, "Go Bountiful Plantation..." and is killed.
 At the plantation, Leland sees a torpedo bomber being prepared.
 He is captured and brought to Lorenz.
-Also present are Totsuiko, Marlow, Dan Morton, and the second T. Oki, who turns out to be a Japanese prince and pilot.
+Also present are Totsuiko, Marlow, Morton, and the second T. Oki, who turns out to be a Japanese prince and pilot.
 Morton, whose weakness was exploited by the enemy agents to gain a base for their activities, is Marlow's father.
 Her only stake in the affair is his welfare.

 Lorenz reveals that Smith is dead, so the prince can destroy the Panama Canal locks without interference.
 Totsuiko is left to guard the prisoners.
 When Morton staggers to his feet, Totsuiko shoots him, but that enables Leland to overpower Totsuiko.
 Outside, Leland seizes a machine gun, shoots down the bomber as it is taking off, and dispatches Lorenz's henchmen.
 In the house, a defeated Lorenz attempts to commit seppuku, but his nerve fails him.
 He begs Leland to kill him.
 Leland refuses, telling Lorenz he "has a date with Army Intelligence."
 Leland and Marlow clasp hands and look up at a sky filling with American planes.